-The results of this regression are shown in the column labelled "Imposed PC price."
-As can be seen from the drop in the adjusted R-squared from 0.92 to 0.84, the overall fit of this regression is not as good as the baseline regression, reflecting the imposition of a trend rate of constant-quality price change that conflicts with the pattern in the data.
+The results of this regression are shown in the columns labeled "Imposed PC price" in Table 6.
+As can be seen from the drop in the adjusted R-squared, from 0.92 to 0.84, the overall fit of this regression is not as good as the baseline regression, which reflects the imposition of a trend rate of constant-quality price change that conflicts with the pattern in the data.
 This constraint affects the estimates of some other coefficients in the regression.
-In particular, the coefficient on $\ln(MHZ)$ , which was strongly positive in the baseline regression, turns slightly negative in the constrained regression.
-Moreover, the FAST chip dummy becomes positive and highly significant.
+In particular, the coefficient on ln(MHZ), which was strongly positive in the baseline regression, turns slightly negative in the constrained regression.
+The FAST chip dummy becomes positive and highly significant.
 The coefficients on model age also change quite a bit, and we examine the effects of these changes on the estimated age-price profile for PCs in the next subsection.